Are you all ready for the cold temperatures that come with winter?

 Are you ready for the ice and snow which often lead to frustrating mornings when you have to scrape your windshields, sidewalks, and steps?

 Well, ready or not, here it comes!
-Which is why I wanted to share with you a few homemade ideas for how you can make your wintery mornings a little easier.
+This is why I wanted to share with you a few homemade ideas for how you can make your wintery mornings a little easier.

 So if you are interested in saving yourself some time and money, then browse through the list and see what might work for you.